Opportunities to Get Involved

-- The PWG will interface directly with the PSG.
-The meetings are designed to encourage timely and meaningful opportunities for participation.
+- The PWG will interfaced directly with the PSG.
+The meetings were designed to encourage timely and meaningful opportunities for participation.

 Stakeholder Outreach Meetings

-Stakeholder involvement for the I-80 study will be an ongoing process from project initiation through completion.
-Various meetings will be held throughout the project development process to provide outreach opportunities to all stakeholders.
+Stakeholder involvement for the I-80 study was an ongoing process from project initiation through completion.
+Various meetings were held throughout the project development process to provide outreach opportunities to all stakeholders.

-- Small Group Meetings Small group meetings will engage stakeholders to share information and foster discussions to address specific project issues, allow for more specialized discussions and input, and aid the general public in better understanding the project goals and objectives.
+- Small Group Meetings Small group meetings engaged stakeholders to share information and foster discussions to address specific project issues, allowed for more specialized discussions and input, and aided the general public in better understanding the project goals and objectives.

-- Agency & Municipal Meetings Agency and Municipal meetings will be held to discuss and coordinate specific project issues with those that would be impacted by the project.
+- Agency & Municipal Meetings Agency and Municipal meetings were held to discuss and coordinate specific project issues with those that would be impacted by the project.

-- Public Meetings/Public Hearings Public Meetings will be held at key points during the project development phase to engage the public.
-The purpose of the meetings will be to solicit the preferences and opinions of those who participate regarding the information presented.
-Questions raised by meeting participants, depending on the nature, will be either answered immediately or addressed in subsequent meetings, newsletters or other communication mechanisms.
+- Public Meetings/Public Hearings Public Meetings were held at key points during the project development phase to engage the public.
+The purpose of the meetings was to solicit the preferences and opinions of those who participate regarding the information presented.
+Questions raised by meeting participants, depending on the nature, were either answered immediately or addressed in subsequent meetings, newsletters or other communication mechanisms.

 A Public Hearing was held near the end of the Phase 1 Study.
-The Public Hearing will presented the evaluation of the recommended alternative, click here to view materials for the Hearing.
+The Public Hearing presented the evaluation of the recommended alternative, click here to view materials for the Hearing.
 The hearing is part of a Federal requirement for the Finding of No Significant Impact (FONSI) under the National Environmental Policy Act (NEPA).
 The public had the opportunity to view and provide their testimony on the preferred alternative.
-Comments received at the public meetings will be documented and the information will be considered as a part of the analysis and evaluation of the improvement alternatives.
+Comments received at the public meetings were documented and the information was considered as a part of the analysis and evaluation of the improvement alternatives.
 Individuals on the mailing list received invitations in the mail announcing meeting information.